-For your soulwork, the metaphors of the epic journey from slavery to freedom will be your guide: recognize your shackles, cry out for change, take the risk to wander from your known narrow places into the unknown wilderness.
+In Journey, the metaphors of the epic journey from slavery to freedom will be your guide: recognize your shackles, cry out for change, take the risk to wander from your known narrow places into the unknown wilderness.
 And seek to arrive at your own "promised land."